turingschool/front-end-curriculum/lessons/security-with-jwts.md

 We include the encoded header and payload, as well as a secret.
 (Think of the secret as the API Secret Key you get when using a tool like Firebase.)

-## Using JWTs with JWT.io
+## Using JWTs with JWT.io/Auth0
 While we can implement JWTs on our own, the native spec and implementation still isn't the most user-friendly interface for developers.
 So, like everything else in the tech world, a simpler service was built on top of them to make it easier for us to use.
 One popular service created by [Auth0](https://auth0.com/) is [JWT.io](https://jwt.io/).
 Similar to [Firebase](https://firebase.google.com/), JWT.io provides 3rd-party authentication that allows you to secure your client-side application with logins for Google, Facebook, etc. It also allows you to make secure requests to private API endpoints on a server.

 ## Getting Started
 We're going to create a simple React message board that allows logged in users to view messages that have been previously posted, and requires a JSON Web Token to allow a user to post a message.
+We'll use Auth0 to learn how to protect a route and protect an endpoint.

 1. Clone this [repo](https://github.com/turingschool-examples/auth0-react.git)
 2. Create a free account with Auth0 [here](https://auth0.com/signup), enable Google Authentication, and select Single Page App with React as your framework: